dgrumm/buzzworthy_demo_python/README.md

+TODO: Update this so that Guide-Rails users can follow along.

 This is a small demonstration of modern CI/CD tooling, shamelessly borrowed and adapted from Rob van der Leek

 Rob's great article, "How to build a modern CI/CD pipeline", is located at: